 Today, I’m making a different choice and decide to go my way.

-When I’m on this island, every moment is a precious moment.
+When I’m on this island, every moment is precious.
 I put my raincoat on and head for the beach.
 Not many people here today.
 The water is rough and soon my shoes and pants are wet.
 Fine by me.
 One less thing to worry about.
 Off with the shoes.
 I usually walk barefoot anyway.

 I spot a large piece of driftwood taken by the waves from the shore.
-Of all the finds on a beach, I think I like driftwood the best.
-As I watch the waves pushing it here and there, I’m reminded of Tolkien’s words . . .
+The waves are pushing it here and there and I’m reminded of Tolkien’s words . . .
 “Not all who wander are lost.”
-This piece of driftwood seems to be left at the whim of the sea and waves yet, one day. it will find its corner of beach to rest, transformed, smooth, whitewashed, and light.
+This piece of driftwood seems to be left at the whim of the sea today.
+Soon it will find its corner of beach to rest at.
+It will be transformed, smooth, whitewashed, and light.
 People will walk by and look at it with wonder.
 “How beautiful,” they’ll say.
 “Look at the intricacies of its bark, it feels so smooth!”